davetannenbaum/lost-wallets-social-capital/README.md

-### Code and Data for "Using a Global Lost Wallet Experiment to Validate Survey Measures of Social Capital"
+### Code and Data for "What Do Cross-Country Surveys Tell Us About Social Capital?"

-Contains code and data to reproduce all results and graphs reported in Cohn et al 2020.
-Folder contains data files (`data.csv` and `data.dta`); and (2) STATA do-files that execute all analyses and graphs reported in the paper (`code.do` and `graphs.do`).
+Contains code and data to reproduce all results and graphs reported in Tannenbaum et al 2022.
+Data files are in `.csv` and `.dta` formats.
+Code can be executed in Stata do-files (`.do` files) for all analyses and graphs reported in the paper.